Flash Inference: Near Linear Time Inference for Long Convolution Sequence Models and Beyond: Conclusion and Further Work

 \section{Conclusion and Further Work}

 We propose a framework for performing inference in certain autoregressive sequence models.
-Among such models, LCSMs such as Hyena, are noteworthy: there, our framework provides an $O(L\log^2 L)$ inference algorithm which, when run empirically, yields up to $\times 1.6$ time-efficiency improvement.
+Among such models, LCSMs are noteworthy: there, our framework provides an $O(L\log^2 L)$ inference algorithm which, when run empirically, yields up to $7.8\times$ end-to-end time-efficiency improvement.
 The framework exploits a causal, fractal tiling that helps save on data movement and share computation.
 Moreover, it allows for almost-complete across-layers parallelization of $\mixer$-related workload.

 An interesting future direction to pursue is that of designing architectures that fit out framework requirements and thus get fast-inference by construction.
 Furthermore, in the class of LCSMs, we have noted that one can achieve the same theoretical complexity if filters are made data-dependent, and, while previous works \citet{arora2023zoology, karami2024orchid} have shown the potential for these, they are not yet causal so looking into how to make filters data-dependent in a causal way is another promising direction.